-To celebrate its historic connection with NASA, TEMPUR® takes a look at life in space, and astronaut sleep…
+To celebrate its historic connection with NASA, TEMPUR® dives into life in space, answering your questions on astronaut sleep.

 Since the first journey into space in 1961, we have been fascinated with space travel.
 We imagine what it feels like to look out of a window and see nothing but infinite stars, or to float weightlessly above the ground.

-However, being an astronaut is a serious job – with many responsibilities, including science experiments, the maintenance and repair of equipment and spacewalking, working outside the space station in the trademark suit.
+However, being an astronaut is a serious job, with many responsibilities.
+These include science experiments, the maintenance and repair of equipment and spacewalking, working outside the space station in the trademark suit.

 Astronauts are recommended to get eight hours of shut-eye a day to ensure that their cognitive function is at its best – it is truly admirable that they manage this without the help of a comfy mattress or pillow.